 You can use the heater to direct the heat to the area that you need it the most,such as for hand warming or right next to you to heat your body.

 This heater has a cool-touch exterior, overheat protection, and a safe ceramic element.

 - Simple to use

 This certainly is not the best camping heater for those attempting to heat a large family tent.
 It is only intended as a personal heater and works best as a hand heater.
 You need it right up next to you to benefit from the heat.
 For this reason, it is best-suited to lone campers in a one or two-person tent.

-The Pelonis HB2111T Fan Forced Electric Heater is equally suitable for use both at home and while camping making this a useful and versatile option.
+The Isiler Portable Ceramic Heater is equally suitable for use both at home and while camping making this a useful and versatile option.
 You can use it all-year-round for air circulation or taking the chill out of the air.

-Most people who have bought this product say that it is great for heating small spaces and like the fact that you can adjust the settings for different levels of heat or to opt for fan-only air circulation.
+Most people who have bought this product say that it is great for heating small spaces and like the fact that you can adjust the settings for different levels of heat.
 It is a good choice if you do not want to waste money buying a heater that you will use only for a few camping trips as you can use it at home or in the office.
-The main complaint about this model is that it is quite noisy, so may disturb other campers.
+The main complaint about this model is that the fan keeps running even when the heater turns off .

 For people who want a budget-friendly electric heater for personal use, then this is one worth considering as it is something that is easy to pop in a backpack for a lone camping trip.

 Cool to Touch: